suds-community/suds/README.rst

   * Many thanks to Mesut Tasci for reporting a related issue and preparing the initial patch for it.

+* Extra arguments used when making a web service operation call are now reported similar to how this is done for regular Python functions.

+  * The extra argument error reporting may be disabled using the new 'extraArgumentErrors' suds option.
+  * Basic idea and the initial implementation for this feature contributed by Bouke Haarsma.

+* Corrected a typo in the BuildError exception message.
 * Removed partial support for pre-2.4 Python versions since such old Python versions are no longer officially supported nor are they tested anywhere.
+* Updated documented project links to use HTTP instead of HTTPS protocol.
 * Setup improvements.

   * Fixed setup to work with soft links in the current working folder path